verdverm/go-pge/README.md

 Tony Worm and Kenneth Chiu.
 Prioritized Grammar Enumeration: Symbolic Regression by Dynamic Programming.
 In Proceedings of the Genetic and Evolutionary Computation Conference (GECCO’2013).
 July 6-10 Amsterdam, Netherlands.

-Also, check out www.symbolicregression.org   [I'm new to web-dev'n ;]

 Sorry there is a bunch of garbage hanging around in the code base.
 (and a dependency go-levmar [which can be a pain to get setup])